 I could see the top of what I assumed was Bran Castle, so I thought we must have been close by at that point, right?
 Always panicking when I travel — I’m so worried about getting lost that I end up getting lost.

 Having Romanian ancestry and although the results said I only had 3% Romanian in my blood when I took an ancestry DNA test, I know I have much more than that.
 Even my last name comes from my Romanian roots.

-And it’s through my desire to experience the country my ancestors came from and my wish to explore the world of Dracula that I found myself in Transylvania heading for the countries famous “Dracula” castle.
+And it’s through my desire to experience the country my ancestors came from and my wish to explore the world of Dracula that I found myself in Transylvania heading for the country famous “Dracula” castle.

-Bran Castle is rumored to be the Romanian castle that inspired the famous fortress in Bram Stoker’s book, Dracula.
+Bran Castle is rumoured to be the Romanian castle that inspired the famous fortress in Bram Stoker’s book, Dracula.
 It’s easily accessible from the charming Romanian city of Brașov, nestled deep within the beautiful Carpathian Mountains in Transylvania.

 The castle oozes all sorts of medieval history and is shrouded in myths and legends regarding how the castle and the historic Vlad the Impaler inspired Bram Stoker’s novel.